-Gaps in Current Service Delivery Option 1 Option 2 Option 3 REPORTING ISSUES Contract with OSPCA lacks transparency, details (staffing requirements, business processes, and job descriptions), and strong reporting mechanism including financial reporting No change Improving and enhancing the existing contract with the OSPCA on items related to strengthened communications between OSPCA and its clients regarding KPI information, as well as regular reporting of relevant information (to improve transparency and QA/QC) on euthanization, adoption, investigations and prosecutions, and outreach/education activities.
-Greatest accountability and transparency in financial management; HR REQUIREMENTS OSPCA 's HR issues (high staff turnover, lack of specific training) No change Facilitates the recruitment and retention of better/more qualified staff for external service provider.
-Challenges related to HR issues, recruitment and retention at OSPCA could be managed in part by Markham by stipulating them in the long-term (i.e. 5 years) contract, and providing additional funds in the contract that would go directly to increasing compensation rates for key positions Long-term contact with the OSPCA will offer their staff confidence in the future job security Greatest accountability and transparency HR management; OPERATING PROCEDURES OSPCA's website is difficult to navigate and is not regularly updated to show new animals available for adoption OSPCA facility is not accessible by public transit, and limited hours of operation during evenings and weekends do not reflect needs of Markham residents Lack of communication among the OSPCA and the City, local rescue groups Inadequate education/awareness activities No change Greater communication and visibility should lead to increases in adoption rates: Greater communication and visibility should increase licensing rates; The City will leverage some of its existing communications and HR resources to take over some of public communication responsibilities from the OSPCA to ensure they are done in a manner that is consistent with other communication protocols for the City Located in the City and may be accessible by public transit; Facility is new, specially- designed and properly equipped, easy-to-find, and has enough space to accommodate animals; Greatest control over the quality of services Increased responsiveness to
+Gaps in Current Service Delivery Option 1 Option 2 Option 3 REPORTING ISSUES Contract with OSPCA lacks transparency, details (staffing requirements, business processes, and job descriptions), and strong reporting mechanism including financial reporting No change Improving and enhancing the existing contract with the OSPCA on items related to strengthened communications between OSPCA and its clients regarding KPI information, as well as regular reporting of relevant information (to improve transparency and QA/QC) on euthanization, adoption, investigations and prosecutions, and outreach/education activities. • HR REQUIREMENTS OSPCA 's HR issues (high staff turnover, lack of specific training) No change Facilitates the recruitment and retention of better/more qualified staff for external service provider.
+Challenges related to HR issues, recruitment and retention at OSPCA could be managed in part by Markham by stipulating them in the long-term (i.e. 5 years) contract, and providing additional funds in the contract that would go directly to increasing compensation rates for key positions Long-term contact with the OSPCA will offer their staff confidence in the future job security • OPERATING PROCEDURES OSPCA's website is difficult to navigate and is not regularly updated to show new animals available for adoption OSPCA facility is not accessible by public transit, and limited hours of operation during evenings and weekends do not reflect needs of Markham residents Lack of communication among the OSPCA and the City, local rescue groups No change Greater communication and visibility should lead to increases in adoption rates: Greater communication and visibility should increase licensing rates; The City will leverage some of its existing communications and HR resources to take over some of public communication responsibilities from the OSPCA to ensure they are done in a manner that is consistent with other communication protocols for the City Located in the C be accessible by transit; Facility is new, so designed and prequipped, easy-has enough span accommodate accommodate accommodate accommodate accommodate accommodate accommodate accommunication protocols for the City y public specially- roperly -to-find, and ace to animals;

-Gaps in Current Service Delivery Option 1 Option 2 Option 3 and adoption promotion efforts community needs; Greater communication and visibility should lead to increases in adoption rates: Greater communication and visibility should increase licensing rates; GOVERNANCE OSPCA reputation as a trustworthy organization is still suffering after the ringworm episode No change Creation of an Oversight Committee made up of representatives from Markham and other municipalities contracted by the OSPCA will increase control over governance Reputation of the service provider will be improved; Appointment of a representative from Markham to the Board of Directors of the OSPCA will promote City's needs Greater ability to clearly define Roles and responsibilities including that of Animal Care Advisory Committee moving forward; Direct accountability to Council; Potential to increase revenue to assist in offsetting the cost of services;
+Gaps in Current Service Delivery Option 1 Option 2 Option 3 Inadequate education/awareness activities and adoption promotion efforts Increased responsiveness to community needs; Greater communication and visibility should lead to increases in adoption rates: Greater communication and visibility should increase licensing rates; GOVERNANCE OSPCA reputation as a trustworthy organization is still suffering after the ringworm episode No change Creation of an Oversight Committee made up of representatives from Markham and other municipalities contracted by the OSPCA will increase control over governance Reputation of the service provider will be improved; Appointment of a representative from Markham to the Board of Directors of the OSPCA will promote City's needs Greater ability to clearly define Roles and responsibilities including that of Animal Care Advisory Committee moving forward; Direct accountability to Council; Potential to increase revenue to assist in offsetting the cost of services;